migonsu/pyProCT-GUI/README.md

 ##Tutorial
 Work In Progress!
 This documentation is not complete yet.
 If you have any question, please use Github features or send a mail to : victor.gil.sepulveda@gmail.com

+#TODO

+- Offload all calculations to pyProCT
+- Explore ANY generated clustering (even those which were not selected).
+This implies generate "on the fly" rmsfs, centers etc.